czhao-dev/wireless-scheduler-simulator/README.md

 ## License

-This project is released under the Apache 2.0 License.
+This project is released for academic and research purposes.
+Please credit the source if used in publications or derivative works.